zmalone/chef-web-docs/source/errors-and-problems/partials/_local_client.md

 1. Verify you have the correct values in your `knife.rb` file, especially `node_name` and `client_key`.

-1. Check if there's a file named "USERNAME.pem" in the following locations:
+1. Check if the file referenced in `client_key` above (usually `USERNAME.pem`) exists.
+Some common locations include :

         ~/.chef
         ~/projects/current_project/.chef